 Browse our polls and publications using the menu at left or the summaries below.

 For our latest poll, please click here.

 America Speaks, Poll Data Summary

 Research!America's annual report is a look back at our accomplishments of the previous year, released at our annual meeting each March.
-Our 2012 report is Reasons for Research.
+Our 2013 report is

 We have developed two series of one-page reports to highlight the benefits of research to improve health.